strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 An endpoint test has 3 components:

 - the strapi instance created in the [create a strapi instance](#create-a-strapi-instance) section,

-- a modified `app.test.js` file created in [Test the strapi instance](#test-the-strapi-instance) that contains the `Jest` test functions,
+- a `public.js` file in the `./tests` directory that contains the testing criteria,
-- and a `public.js` file in the `./tests` directory that contains the testing criteria.
+- and a modified `app.test.js` file created in [Test the strapi instance](#test-the-strapi-instance) that contains the `Jest` test functions.

 1. Create a test file `public.js` in `./tests`.
 2. Add the following code to `public.js`: